BRISTOL - State and federal officials are investigating after a suspicious white powder was delivered to an ESPN building Thursday afternoon.

 “There was nothing else in the envelope,” Ziogas said.
 “It was an intentional act.”

-More than a dozen people could be seen outside the Birch Street building — which is cordoned off to the public — not long after the package was reported, but Mike Soltys, an ESPN spokesperson, said the building was not evacuated.
+More than a dozen people could be seen outside the Birch Street building - which was cordoned off to the public - not long after the package was reported, but Mike Soltys, an ESPN spokesman, said the building was not evacuated.
 Instead, he said, a “shelter in place” was conducted.

 Authorities, Soltys said, took “extra precautions” as they investigated the matter.